 blog | 11.03.20

-Liverpool manager Jurgen Klopp said yesterday "Some things are more important than football and we realise that in this moment.
+Liverpool manager Jurgen Klopp said in March "Some things are more important than football and we realise that in this moment.
 We need time to find a solution for [the coronavirus].”

 In a period of raging uncertainty in the world as a whole, sport is a small part within the discussions authorities are having around how to deal with Covid-19.
 For athletes for whom sport is their livelihood however, how are they to cope in the midst of all the confusion and the inability to predict what even tomorrow might bring?

-For those aiming towards the Olympics, where every day of the last four years has been planned meticulously, how do you cope when there is every reason to doubt whether the Games will take place as planned in the summer?
-For footballers who have been playing all year to win the league, to gain promotion or avoid relegation, how are they to deal with the conversations around postponements and cancellations?
+For those aiming towards the Olympics, where every day of the last four years has been planned meticulously, how do you cope when there is every reason to doubt whether the Games even take place as planned in the 2021?
+For many grass root sports who have begun their seasons, how are they to deal with the conversations around postponements and cancellations?
+What about those who haven't even been able to do that?

-Not only is there uncertainty and confusion to deal with, but also a real sense of anxiety and fear around the virus.
-How bad will it get?
-The truth is we do not know for sure.
+Not only is there uncertainty and confusion to deal with, but also a real sense of anxiety and fear around the virus and how it is handled.

 For the Christian sportsperson though, we can have a different outlook to the world’s attitude of panic and fear as we remember important truths at this time.